AliceGuichenez/ALTEGRAD/README.md

   - Empty folders to fill in with the data

 ## How to use it
-Data have not been uploaded in the Repositories (for confidentiality and storage size reasons) Hence, in order to reproduce our results:
+Data have not been uploaded in the Repositories (for confidentiality and storage size reasons).

+Hence, in order to reproduce our results:
 - Clone our [repository](https://github.com/AliceGuichenez/ALTEGRAD)
 - Place the data in the data folder